Residents evacuated as homes slide down Los Angeles County hillside following ‘significant land movement’ - KTVZ

 By Dakin Andone, CNN

-(CNN) — A dozen homes have been evacuated in Rolling Hills Estates, California, after the ground shifted, causing extensive damage, city and Los Angeles County officials said.
+(CNN) — More than a dozen homes have been evacuated in Rolling Hills Estates, California, after the ground shifted, causing extensive damage, city and Los Angeles County officials said.

-Twelve homes were red-tagged as of Monday night, the Los Angeles County Fire Department said on Twitter, noting 10 were “actively moving.”
-Sixteen residents had been displaced, and the fire department is monitoring another 16.
+Twelve homes were red-tagged as of Monday night, the Los Angeles County Fire Department said on Twitter.
+Sixteen residents had been displaced by that point, the department said.

+A break in a sewer main triggered by the land movement forced the evacuation of another five homes Tuesday afternoon, bringing the total number of evacuated homes to 17, city officials said.

 “They’ve moved almost 20 feet since last night, and homes that I saw last night are now gone,” L.A.
 County Supervisor Janice Hahn said Monday, according to KCAL.